tamiadev/styleguides/JavaScript.md

     fast.';

     // good
-    const errorMessage = 'This is a super long error that was thrown because ' + 'of Batman.
-When you stop to think about how Batman had anything to do ' + 'with this, you would get nowhere fast.';
+    const errorMessage = 'This is a super long error that was thrown because of Batman.
+When you stop to think about ' + 'how Batman had anything to do with this, you would get nowhere fast.';
     ```

   <a name="es6-template-literals"></a>